The audit process

-Once relevant inquiries have been concluded by the ANAO, the findings from an assurance activity may be handled through the issuing of correspondence, or the review report may be presented to the Parliament under section 25 of the Act.
+Once relevant inquiries have been concluded by the ANAO, the findings from an assurance activity may be handled by issuing correspondence, or the review report may be presented to the Parliament under section 25 of the Act.
 Following its presentation and receipt, assurance review reports are published on the ANAO website.
-An assurance review provides a limited level of assurance and the review report includes a description of the assurance engagement circumstances, and a negative form of expression of the conclusion.
+An assurance review provides a limited level of assurance and the review report includes a description of the assurance engagement circumstances, and a positive or negative form of expression of the conclusion.

-The Defence major projects report is an annual priority assurance review conducted in accordance with the guidelines endorsed by the JCPAA.
+The Defence major projects report (MPR) is an annual priority assurance review conducted in accordance with guidelines endorsed by the JCPAA.
 Increased transparency and accountability on progress with major Defence equipment acquisitions has been a focus of Parliamentary interest for some time.
-Beginning in 2007–08, an annual program has been established in conjunction with the Department of Defence to enable the ANAO to review and report to the Parliament on the status of major Defence acquisition projects, as set out in the Defence Major Projects Report.
+Beginning in 2007–08, an annual program has been established in conjunction with the Department of Defence to enable the ANAO to review and report to the Parliament on the status of major Defence acquisition projects, as set out in the Defence major projects report.
 The review includes information relating to the cost, schedule and the progress towards delivery of required capability of individual projects as at 30 June each year.

-The ANAO defines audit quality as the provision of timely, accurate and relevant audits, performed independently in accordance with the Auditor-General Act and ANAO auditing standards and methodologies, which are valued by the Parliament.
+The ANAO defines audit quality as the provision of timely, accurate and relevant audits, performed in accordance with the Act, ANAO Auditing Standards and methodologies which are valued by the Parliament.
 Delivering quality audits results in improved public sector performance through accountability and transparency.

 The ANAO has policies and procedures to promote an internal culture based on the recognition that quality is essential in performing audits.
 These policies and procedures address each of the following elements: